How to upgrade your PS4 hard drive to 4TB or more

-If you own, have recently bought or received a PS4 and downloaded a game you might already be aware that 500GB is a woefully inadequate amount of storage.
-That's the amount of space a standard PS4 has to play with and considering games can top 50GB apiece, you won't even fit 10 of them on the hard drive, what with system software and save games taking up space too.
+When the PlayStation 4 was first released, 500GB of storage seemed ample.
+It soon turned out not to be, however, with game file sizes expanding at a fair rate of knots.

+Now, years later, games like Call of Duty: Warzone 2.0 can easily top 100GB.
+That doesn't leave too much space on your default drive for many other games.

-Even if you have the enhanced version of the PS4 or the PS4 Pro, each with 1TB drives, they will fill quickly.
-And, even with the fastest internet speeds available, you still won't want to delete and reinstall games too often
+Even if you have the enhanced version of the PS4 or the PS4 Pro, each with a 1TB drive, they will struggle.

 Luckily, there are two options for increasing the storage space on your PS4 or PS4 Pro.
-One if blindingly simple, the other slightly more complicated.
+One is blindingly simple, the other slightly more complicated.
 They both work very effectively though and aren't too costly.

 The easy way: How to expand your PS4 drive via an external USB 3.0 HDD